Steve King

 One of the key principles of Group Intelligence is the pattern of converging and diverging ideas created by the group.

 Expanding the scope of discussion is known as "divergence" in facilitator-speak.
-Narrowing down the concepts for discussion is "convergence" or "reduction."
+Narrowing down the concepts for discussion is "convergence" or "reduction" ...key principles for human and AI inference activities.

 To navigate a shared reasoning experience, team members must jointly engage in a sequence of cognitive thinking patterns that are supported by neural structures managed by the prefrontal cortex (Damasio and Damasio, 1992; Holyoak and Kroger, 1995).